artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

   <img src="../Images/Solution_1-d.png" width=90% height=90%>
 </p>

-You should explain the values of the different data/control signals and compare their values with those from the previous item.
-Most of them should be equal (although a few signals may differ, given that the two processors are not identical).
+You should explain the values of the different data/control signals.

 ## Exercise 5